-Second, combined with the added pressure of gaps in the law between what it was designed to cover (conflicts between states) and today's dominant conflict paradigm (internal and transnational conflicts), as well as new unaccounted for actors and tactics, there is intensifying uncertainty over what constitutes this very corpus of law.
-A recent controversial ICRC (2005) Study identified 161 rules found to be customary international humanitarian law-that is, binding-regardless of the fact that many are set out in treaties not ratified by some states.
-Several influential states disagreed, for instance, with the ICRC assessment and its methodologies.
-Likewise, customary rules often spell out in greater detail the obligations of parties in noninternational conflicts, and they often apply in both international and noninternational armed conflicts: for instance, treaty law does not expressly prohibit attacks on civilian
+Second, combined with the added pressure of gaps in the law between what it was designed to cover (conflicts between states) and today's dominant conflict paradigm (internal and transnational conflicts), as well as new unaccounted for actors and tactics, there is intensifying uncertainty over what constitutes this very corpus of law.63 A recent 2005 ICRC Study identified 161 rules found to be customary international humanitarian law-that is, binding-regardless of the fact that many are set out in treaties not ratified by some states.
+Several influential states disagreed with the ICRC assessment and its methodologies.64 Likewise, customary rules often spell out in greater detail the obligations of parties in noninternational armed conflicts: for instance, treaty law does not avereasly prohibit attacks on civilian objects in porinternational armed conflicts.